1963 England v Rest of the World football match: Venue

+Wembley hosted the FA Cup final annually, the first in 1923, which was the stadium's inaugural event, the League Cup final annually, five European Cup finals, the 1966 World Cup final, and the Euro 1996 final.
+Brazilian footballer Pelé once said of the stadium: "Wembley is the cathedral of football.
+It is the capital of football and it is the heart of football", in recognition of its status as the world's most famous football stadium.

+The stadium also hosted many other sports events, including the 1948 Summer Olympics, rugby league's Challenge Cup final, and the 1992 and 1995 Rugby League World Cup finals.
+It was also the venue for numerous music events, including the 1985 Live Aid charity concert, as well as SummerSlam 1992, the first major professional wrestling pay-per-view to take place outside of North America.

+The stadium was demolished in 2002 to make room for the new Wembley Stadium.

+Overview

 For the FA's 90th anniversary celebrations, they had also played a Rest of the World team, but this was only selected from players from Europe.
 Jimmy Greaves was close to scoring for England several times in the first half, but failed due to laudable saves by Lev Yashin.
 In the second half, when Yashin was replaced by Milutin Šoškić, Greaves assisted Terry Paine to score in the 66th minute.
 Denis Law equalised 16 minutes later, but Greaves brought England to a last-minute victory.
 Greaves had the best game of his career and was considered as the best player of the match, while Yashin's saves greatly contributed to his reputation of world's best goalkeeper and earned him the Ballon d'Or two months later.

 As promised by FIFA, all of the World XI substitutes were used in the second half, with Raymond Kopa replaced by Uwe Seeler.
 The World XI selection committee, headed by Harry Cavan, invited Soviet-Georgian Mikheil Meskhi via the USSR Football Federation, who falsely replied he was injured and could not play—he was not informed of the invitation.
-Santos FC refused to release Pelé and A.C.
-Milan also refused to release Cesare Maldini, who was replaced by Slovan Bratislava's Ján Popluhár.
+Santos FC refused to release Pelé.
+A.C.
+Milan refused to release Cesare Maldini, who was replaced by Slovan Bratislava's Ján Popluhár.